sagemath/trac_to_gh/Issue 9097.md

 # Issue 9097: c_lib in Sage library fails to build on OpenSolaris x64

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9097

 Original creator: drkirkby